 |

-Growing up with Mamow in a small town was wonderful, learning to fish, growing a garden and the most important thing, patience of a grandmother.
-Stories from the past evolved of family bringing many stories to life.
-Sitting out late at night on cool summer evenings, swinging on an old swing staring up at the stars helped my vivid imagination grow. |
+Growing up with Mamow in a small town was wonderful, learning to fish, growing a garden, and, most importantly, the patience of a grandmother.
+Stories from the past evolved from family, bringing many tales to life.
+Sitting out late at night on cool summer evenings, swinging on an old swing, staring up at the stars, helped my vivid imagination grow. |

 As for most people, life moved on quickly for me, graduating from Nashville High School, a real Scrapper, college, marrying my sweetheart Randy, having children, letting my dreams of so many characters stay in my head.

-After I married I moved to Louisville, KY, then to Princeton, NJ; Burke, Virginia; back to Louisville, KY; Bonita Springs, FL; Leander, TX and then to Aiken, SC.
-My life stayed way to busy and years just seemed to fly by.
-However, since I was very young, stories after stories flowed in my mind, but I pushed them to the side hoping they would just disappear.
+After I married, I moved to Louisville, KY, then to Princeton, NJ; Burke, Virginia; back to Louisville, KY; Bonita Springs, FL; Leander, TX, and then to Aiken, SC.
+My life stayed way too busy, and years just seemed to fly by.
+However, since I was very young, stories after stories flowed in my mind, but I pushed them to the side, hoping they would just disappear.
 They didn’t. |

 Diann in Louisville KY